Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Description and Analysis

 The differential equation computes the average evolution, over all random bipartite graphs, of the system parameters as the block length $n$ goes to infinity.
 While the numerical simulation of long codes gives the evolution of the system parameters of a particular code (a particular bipartite graph) as $n$ goes to infinity.
 To prove that the differential equation analysis precisely predicts the evolution of the system parameters of a particular code, one must show the concentration of the evolution of the system parameters of a particular code around the ensemble average as $n$ goes to infinity.

-In the LM2-NB algorithm, one node is removed at a time but this can also be viewed this is removing each edge sequentially.
-The main difference for LM2-NB algorithm is that we have more edge types and we track some details of the edge types on both the check nodes and the variable nodes.
+In the LM2-NB algorithm, one node is removed at a time but this can also be viewed as removing each edge sequentially.
+The main difference for LM2-NB algorithm is that one has more edge types and one must track some details of the edge types on both the check nodes and the variable nodes.
 This causes a significant problem in the analysis because updating the exact effect of edge removal requires revealing some edges before they will be removed.
 For example, the CER operation can cause an IER2 edge to become an IER1 edge, but revealing the adjacent symbol node (or type) renders the analysis intractable.

 Unfortunately, our proof of correctness still relies on two unproven assumptions which we state as a conjectures.
 This section leverages the framework of \cite{my_ref:luby_and_mitz,my_ref:diffeqn,wormald_de_1997} by describing only the new discrete-time random process $H_t$ associated with our analysis.